cassianides/cassianides.github.io/MarquesasEddies.md

   - "/img/big-img/hane.jpeg"
 ---

-title: "Monitoring the influence of the mesoscale ocean dynamics on phytoplanktonicpPlumes around the Marquesas islands using multi-satellite missions"
+**Monitoring the influence of the mesoscale ocean dynamics on phytoplanktonic plumes around the Marquesas islands using multi-satellite missions**

 ![](/img/big-img/chl_marquesas.png){:class="img-responsive"}